CarterPape/CarterPape.github.io/resume.md

 ## work experience

-[My LinkedIn profile](https://www.linkedin.com/in/{{ site.data.authors[site.author].linkedin }}/) provides a comprehensive list of my work experiences.
+[My LinkedIn profile](https://www.linkedin.com/in/{{ site.data.authors[site.author].linkedin }}/){:data-proofer-ignore="true" title="This link might be broken."} provides a comprehensive list of my work experiences.
 Below is a selection of those jobs:

 ### Reporter at _[The Times-Independent]_